Electrical-Extrusion/sprint-4/Objective 5 - Port Numbers.md

 ## We Do
 ### Example #1
 To demonstrate, lets use what we learned above to try to connect to 'google.com'.
 If you type 74.125.127.147 into your web browser, you'll be directed to google.com with the default port number.
-Under the hood of an IP address is a port number that can be easilly c
+Under the hood of an IP address is a port number that can be easilly changed.

 1. In your web browser type 'google.com:80', this indicates that you are trying to access google.com's server, at port #80, designated for web pages.
 Since google.com is indeed a webpage, this should load the google homepage.
 ![enter image description here](https://lh3.googleusercontent.com/EAMuSfgyh0YgEerTK7ja2fNMI34RDT6jVZ1VrhXnMO_Rs_APnlwBQBOuHwX0CvWZ2JX0saluozzG)